 - Tumor or similar or growth inside the eye

 In some cases, your veterinarian may refer you to a veterinary ophthalmologist for consultation.
-These eye experts have advanced knowledge and specialized equipment that enables them to diagnose your cat's glaucoma quickly and recommend the most effective treatments.
+These eye experts have advanced knowledge and specialized equipment that enables them to confirm a glaucoma diagnosis and recommend the most effective treatments.

 Treatment for Glaucoma in Cats